-Before the day that your parent died, you'd never lived a single day on this planet without them.
+It seems hard to talk about grieving a father without first reminding you of this: before the day that your parent died, you'd never lived a single day on this planet without them.
 You might not have seen your parent every day or talked with them every day, but the only way you ever knew and understood this world was with them living in it.

-Once, in my early 20s, I was talking with a 65 year old man who had recently lost his 90 year old mother.
+Once, in my mid 20s, I was talking with a 65-year-old man who had recently lost his 90-year-old mother.
 He was annoyed that everyone expected him to be ‘okay’ because he’d known she was ill and because she was older.
 He said to me, “I’ve been on this earth for 65 years and for 65 years she was one of the only things I knew for certain.
 The world doesn’t make sense without her”.
 Though on the surface we were so different and our losses felt quite different to me, his description of that confusion and pain grabbed me.
 I think of his words now whenever I meet any person who has just lost a parent.

 There are no universals in grief.
 Every loss is unique to the person grieving it, specific to the relationship we all had with the person who died.
 But there are things shared - shared between those who’ve known loss at all, shared in the experiences of those who’ve lost parents or children, siblings or partners or friends, who’ve lost someone to overdose or suicide, to stillbirth or illness or an accident.